futureofcoding/futureofcoding.org/drafts/dctp.md

 It's well known that FRP has suffered space and time leaks.
 People often complain about the performance of denotational languages like Haskell.

 If you look at my 100x100 pixel animations running on the CPU, you may write off this paradigm for its impracticality.
-However, you'd simply be fooled by the "[von Neumann bottleneck]"(https://dl.acm.org/citation.cfm?id=359579).
-When I switched to the GPU (and SVG), the code ran without a hitch.
+However, you'd simply be fooled by the "[von Neumann bottleneck](https://dl.acm.org/citation.cfm?id=359579)", because when I switched to the GPU, the code ran without a hitch.

 Conal argues that performance criticisms of denotational programming have it exactly wrong.
 Not just wrong, exactly wrong.
 One of the main benefits of denotational programming is equational reasoning, which is the key factor that enables speeding up code: the ability to optimize it by replacing some parts with faster parts.